Iran targets busiest international airport as top UN body demands halt to attacks on Gulf neighbors

 The U.N.
 Security Council voted Wednesday to approve a resolution demanding a halt to Iran’s “egregious attacks” on its Gulf neighbors.

 Among the most recent attacks, four people were wounded after two Iranian drones hit near Dubai International Airport in the United Arab Emirates, though flights continued, the Dubai Media Office said.
-On Thursday, Dubai authorities said a drone fell on a building near Dubai Creek Harbor, a luxury waterfront development.
+Firefighters extinguished a blaze early Thursday at a luxury apartment tower in Dubai Creek Harbor after an Iranian drone strike.

-Bahrain’s Ministry of Interior said Iranian-linked attacks targeted fuel tanks at a facility in Muharraq Governorate, northeast of the country’s capital, Manama, while crews at Oman’s Port of Salalah battled a blaze at fuel storage tanks there, according to the Oman News Agency.
+At Oman’s Port of Salalah, crews battled a blaze at fuel storage tanks there, according to the Oman News Agency.

 “The international community is resolute in rejecting these Iranian attacks against sovereign countries that are threatening the stability of the peoples, especially in a region of strategic importance to global economy, energy, security and security of global trade,” said Bahrain’s U.N. ambassador, Jamal Alrowaiei.

-Note: This story has corrected the name of Bahrain's U.N. ambassador and corrected the location of the Beirut strike by removing the word “eastern.”